nLab propositional equality

 The introduction rule of propositional equality says that propositional equality is reflexive.

-We can show that heterogeneous equality is symmetric, that for all x:Ax:A and y:Ay:A such that x= Ayx =_A y, we have y= Axy =_A x.
+We can show that propositional equality is symmetric, that for all x:Ax:A and y:Ay:A such that x= Ayx =_A y, we have y= Axy =_A x.
 By the introduction rule, we have that for all x:Ax:A, we have that x= Axx =_A x, and because all propositions imply themselves, we have that x= Axx =_A x implies x= Axx =_A x.
-Thus, by the elimination rules for heterogeneous equality, for all x:Ax:A and y:Ay:A such that x= Ayx =_A y, we have y= Axy =_A x.
+Thus, by the elimination rules for propositional equality, for all x:Ax:A and y:Ay:A such that x= Ayx =_A y, we have y= Axy =_A x.

-We can also show that heterogeneous equality is transitive, that for all x:Ax:A, y:Ay:A, and z:Az:A such that x= Ayx =_A y, y= Azy =_A z implies that x= Azx =_A z.
+We can also show that propositional equality is transitive, that for all x:Ax:A, y:Ay:A, and z:Az:A such that x= Ayx =_A y, y= Azy =_A z implies that x= Azx =_A z.
 By the introduction rule, we have that for all x:Ax:A and a:B(x)a:B(x), we have that x= Axx =_A x, and because all propositions imply themselves, we have that x= Azx =_A z implies y= Azy =_A z, and because true propositions imply true propositions, we have that x= Axx =_A x implies that x= Azx =_A z implies x= Azx =_A z.
-Thus, by the elimination rules for heterogeneous equality, for all x:Ax:A, y:Ay:A, and z:Az:A such that x= Ayx =_A y, y= Azy =_A z implies that x= Azx =_A z.
+Thus, by the elimination rules for propositional equality, for all x:Ax:A, y:Ay:A, and z:Az:A such that x= Ayx =_A y, y= Azy =_A z implies that x= Azx =_A z.

-Thus, heterogeneous equality is an equivalence relation.
+Thus, propositional equality is an equivalence relation.

 Functions are extensional